-Paying your tax on account is aimed to help spread the cost of your tax bill over the year rather than having to find a large lump sum all in one go.
+Paying your personal taxes on account means that you will pay half your annual tax payment twice a year ‘on account’ in January and July rather than having to find a large lump sum all in one go every January.

-If your self-assessment tax bill is over £1,000 you will need to make advanced tax payments on account to HM Revenue and Customs (HMRC).
+When your total income tax and class 4 national insurance is over £1,000, you’ll need to make a payment on account for the coming tax year to HM Revenue and Customs (HMRC).

 How are my payments on account calculated?

 They are calculated as 50% of your previous year’s tax and class 4 national insurance bill.

 Any student loans, capital gains tax, and class 2 national insurance contributions are excluded.
 They do not require payments on account to be made.

 When do I have to make my payments on accounts?

 There are two payments in a tax year: one due by 31 January and the other by 31 July.
 Each will be credited towards your coming tax bill that is due by the following January.

 If the amount of tax you have to pay when you file your tax return has increased from the previous year, then the amount you pay in January will be greater than the July payment.
 Your January payment will include any balancing tax payment for the previous tax year.